 Chapter V - The Nomination Committee

-§ 16 The Nomination Committee shall consist of up to three members who shall be elected by the General Meeting for a two-year period.
+§ 16 The Nomination Committee shall consist of up to three members and one deputy member who shall be elected by the General Meeting for a two-year period.

 § 17 The Nomination Committee shall propose candidates for election to the following offices and functions:

 - Chairman and vice chairman of the Board of Directors

 - Other members of the Board, with the exception of those members who are elected by and from amongst the employees